Learn more about our impactLearn more about our impact

 The areas that are protected are globally significant, with parts that fall under an agreement called Ramsar that requires national governments to conserve and wisely use wetlands, and some that are UNESCO World Heritage Sites and Biosphere Reserves.
 Around 95% of the Pantanal is under private ownership, the majority of which is used for cattle grazing.

-WWF supports a new initiative in which the three countries are working on a tri-national agreement for the sustainable development and conservation of this globally significant freshwater resource.
+WWF supports transboundary cooperation across the three countries, working towards a tri-national agreement for the sustainable development and conservation of this globally significant freshwater resource.
 The framework they're creating could be replicated in other places around the world.